75team/gitpress/README.md

 ## Git Press +

-[Git Press +](http://www.gitpress.org) is a light weight tool to create the web site of your github project on the easist way.
+[Git Press +](http://www.gitpress.org) is a light weight tool to create the web site of your github project on easist way.

 You can build your own site just in three steps: